Jack Reynolds (broadcaster): Professional wrestling

 In addition, during his time with the WWF, Reynolds was the regular play-by-play announcer, paired with Billy Red Lyons as color commentator, for matches taped at Maple Leaf Gardens in Toronto that aired on Prime Time Wrestling or other WWF programming.

 In July 1985, Gorilla Monsoon replaced Reynolds as the play-by-play announcer for All-Star Wrestling.
 Monsoon had also replaced Reynolds as host of Prime Time Wrestling.
-Reynolds stuck around as a fill-in announcer before calling one last show in Detroit for the WWF in April 1986.
+Reynolds stuck around as a fill-in announcer before calling one last show in Detroit for the WWF in April 1986 alongside Ken Resnick.

 Post WWF (now WWE) Reynolds continued to work in wrestling, traveling around the world on tours with former WWF stars such as Greg "The Hammer" Valentine, King Kong Bundy, Kamala, Brutus Beefcake, and others all throughout the '90s and into the 2000s.

 Death

 Reynolds died at age 71 on Thursday, October 16, 2008 at the Cleveland Clinic in Cleveland, Ohio after complications from a recent surgery.